2024 in spaceflight: Exploration of the Solar System

 NASA's Mars helicopter Ingenuity flew its 72nd and last flight on 18 January.
 Because all four of its rotor blades were damaged, NASA subsequently announced the end of mission for Ingenuity on 25 January.

 On 7 October, the ESA Hera spacecraft was launched successfully.
 It will arrive at the asteroid Didymos in 2026 after Mars flyby, where it will study the effects of the Double Asteroid Redirection Test.

-NASA's Europa Clipper mission launched on 14 October and will study the Jovian moon Europa while in orbit around Jupiter.
+NASA's Europa Clipper mission launched on 14 October to study the Galilean moon Europa while in orbit around Jupiter.

 Lunar exploration

 Artemis Program

-In November, stacking operation begun for the Artemis 2 SLS solid rocket boosters segments.
-On 5 December, NASA updated the mission timeline, where Artemis 2 was delayed from 2025 September to 2026 April, and Artemis 3 from 2026 September to mid-2027.
+In November, stacking operation begun for the Artemis II SLS solid rocket boosters segments.
+On 5 December, NASA updated the mission timeline, where Artemis II was delayed from 2025 September to 2026 April, and Artemis III from 2026 September to mid-2027.
 The delay is mainly attributed to problems involving the heat shield of the Orion spacecraft.